-The set up was that we were looking at an industrial estate in a northern town, which was the cut through from the town centre, where all the evening entertainment took place to get to the suburban housing estates.
-The trio were rehearsing and hoping to pick up small change from the party-goers as they made their way home.
+Set on an industrial estate in a northern town, a cut-through from the suburban housing estates to the town centre where all the evening entertainment takes place, we find a trio playing vaguely Latin music and hoping to pick up small change from the partygoers as they make their way home.

 Apparitions appear around him with whom Mr Different engages in conversation.
 Some are merry makers, some are pursuing their own course through the night and some are officialdom.